Cecilia-Banda/LONGANI--Data-Project/README.md

 # PATIENT DATA FILING
     ABOUT
 The LONGANI- Patient Data Storage and Management Program aims to develop a comprehensive software solution that addresses the challenges of manual processes and limited access to patient data in government healthcare facilities.
-It seeks to provide healthcare professionals with easy access to accurate and up-to-date patient information, improving the quality of care and enhancing decision-making.
+It provides healthcare professionals with a user-friendly interface to register patients, view patient records, visit history, and associated doctors, thereby enhancing decision-making and patient care.

-The Hospital Patient Register Application is built with React and Express, using MongoDB as the database and Mongoose as the ORM.
+This Application is built with React for the Frontend, Express.js for the backend,MongoDB as the database and Mongoose as the ORM.

 The application allows patients to register using their names and IDs, and it enables users(health personnel) to retrieve the list of registered patients along with their visit history and associated doctors.

     EXACT SETUP
      The initial steps are: